 Successful companies build products that actually solve real problems.
 Somebody needs to identify the market problems through rigorous market research, qualify and quantify them and validate the proposed solution to ensure it indeed solves their problem and can be feasibly delivered to the customer.
-Product Managers ensure that we build products that ultimately people want to buy, they are the messengers of the market and represent the voice of the customer and prospects in all strategic decision making inside the company.
+Product Managers ensure that we build products that ultimately people want to buy, they are the messengers of the market and represent the voice of the customer and prospects in all strategic decision-making inside the company.

 2. Productizing Innovation

 Engineering has come up with the most brilliant innovation – now how do you “productize” it?
 What segments of the market would this appeal to and would customers actually pay for it?
-What is the competitive landscape for the product and what alternatives available to that segment of the market?
+What is the competitive landscape for the product and what alternatives are available to that segment of the market?
 How should this be priced and packaged to turn it into a profitable business?
 What should be the primary route to market for such solutions?
 As you can see there is a lot more that happens between building and selling and somebody needs to be responsible for productizing innovation

-3. Self Reference vs. Market Research
+3. Self-Reference vs. Market Research

 4. Pricing, Packaging for Profitability

-If the ultimate goal for the venture is to become profitable, this is probably one of the most important exercise that typically is owned by the Product Manager.
+If the ultimate goal for the venture is to become profitable, this is probably one of the most important exercises that typically is owned by the Product Manager.
 While there are several methodologies to price a product and package it with others in the portfolio, they all revolve around a strong understanding of the buyer and user personas in the target market segment.
-Leavings this up to the builders (engineering) could be dangerous as they will be the experts on the cost side but not the value to the customers and leaving it up to the sellers (sales) to decide this is even more so dangerous as they would more focused on revenue and not profits!
-In the IT services sector where commoditization is in fashion, finding the next valued added feature/service in the packaged offering is even more so critical to continue to grow and differentiate the offering
+Leaving this up to the builders (engineering) could be dangerous as they will be the experts on the cost side but not the value to the customers and leaving it up to the sellers (sales) to decide this is even more dangerous as they would more focused on revenue and not profits!
+In the IT services sector where commoditization is in fashion, finding the next valued added feature/service in the packaged offering is even more critical to continue to grow and differentiate the offering

 5. Communicating Values Over Features

-Product managers are the de-facto product experts which make them the perfect candidates for developing the positioning strategy for the product that sales and marketing can use to communicate values over features.
-Organizations typically have invested into marketing and communication functions like brand building, PR/AR (Press/Analyst Relationships) etc. to help sales but few in India actually have a more formal marketing department with dedicated Product Marketing Managers (PMM) to help with sales/SE training, generating leads, customer retention and acquisition, thought leadership activities, launch plans etc. Essentially helping the sales team to effectively sell with the right message that resonates with the customer becomes a function of the product management role in those scenarios.
+Product managers are the de-facto product experts which makes them the perfect candidates for developing the positioning strategy for the product that sales and marketing can use to communicate values over features.
+Organizations typically have invested in marketing and communication functions like brand building, PR/AR (Press/Analyst Relationships) etc. to help sales but few in India actually have a more formal marketing department with dedicated Product Marketing Managers (PMM) to help with sales/SE training, generating leads, customer retention and acquisition, thought leadership activities, launch plans etc. Essentially helping the sales team to effectively sell with the right message that resonates with the customer becomes a function of the product management role in those scenarios.